Marcel Wawrzynkiewicz

-Marcel Wawrzynkiewicz (born 8 January 1994) is a footballer who plays as a defender for Norwegian club Egersund.
+Marcel Wawrzynkiewicz (born 8 January 1994) is a former Polish professional footballer who played as a defender.

 Career

 Wawrzynkiewicz signed for Vålerenga in 2012, having formerly played youth football in Vålerenga and then in Poland.
 He made his debut for Vålerenga in the First Round of the 2013 Norwegian Football Cup against Frigg.
 He made his league debut on 27 April 2013 in a 2–1 win over Aalesund in which he won praise for his performance.

 In August 2015, Wawrzynkiewicz signed for 2. divisjon club Egersunds IK.

+Wawrzynkiewicz announced his retirement from professional football after the last match in the 2024-season.